The Ghostley Witch

 "Ja, Wilhelm?"
 Hope vibrated in her voice.

-"Would you like to take a little tour in the car with me tonight?
-There
+"Would you like to take a little tour in the car with me

-is a full moon; it is bound to be a very romantic evening."
+tonight?
+There is a full moon; it is bound to be a very romantic evening."

 Hella simply radiated with happiness and relief.
-Apparently she was
+Apparently she

-would love to!"
+Wilhelm.
+I would love to!"

 "Shall we say nine o´clock then?"

 "Sure."
-She wasn´t
+She

-last-minute arrangement for her.
+becoming a last-minute arrangement for her.

 "Good.
 See you at nine o´clock then."

 That night she put a great deal of care into her appearance.
-It was a
+It

-best.
+the best.
 Her imaginative powers directed towards Klink would do the rest.

 Promptly at nine o´clock, Klink knocked at her door.
-"Are you
+"Are

-going to be a happy evening, wasn´t it?
+was going to be a happy evening, wasn´t it?

 He handed her into the car, and came to sit next to her.
-Apparently,

-that big sergeant was to drive them.
+Apparently, that big sergeant was to drive them.
 Was that really necessary?

 Oh well, they could get rid of him later.
-And sitting next to her in the
+And sitting next to

+back at her.
 Yes.
 Things were finally going the right way.

-As they drove around the compound and out of the main gate, Hella could
+As they drove around the compound and out of the main gate,

-that perhaps romantic drooling was more Klink´s style.
-After all, that was what
+she had gathered that perhaps romantic drooling was more Klink´s style.
+After

-romantics did, wasn´t it?
-Taking their beloved for a ride in the moonlight?
+all, that was what romantics did, wasn´t it?
+Taking their beloved for a ride in

 Fine.
 She´d play it romantic then.

 They didn´t drive very far.
-The sergeant parked the car in a secluded
+The sergeant parked the car in a

-but woods in sight.
+nothing but woods in sight.

-And Klink had been right: a full moon illuminated the world around them
+And Klink had been right: a full moon illuminated the world

-If only those fifteenhundred fools would stop thinking about what she and their
+romantic tonight.
+If only those fifteenhundred fools would stop thinking about

-Kommandant were doing!
-There was hardly a man in that camp who was not fancying
+what she and their Kommandant were doing!
+There was hardly a man in that camp

-about her present activities.
-Didn´t they have something better to do!?
-Keeping
+who was not fancying about her present activities.
+Didn´t they have something

-all those brain-waves in check was really draining her powers!
-And she needed
+better to do!?
+Keeping all those brain-waves in check was really draining her

-them, oh, how she needed them tonight...!
+powers!
+And she needed them, oh, how she needed them tonight...!

-A secluded spot in the silvery moonlight beside the railroad-track.
+A secluded spot in the silvery moonlight beside the

 "Schultz, we won´t need you for a while.
 Take a walk in the